Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 To model the thermals of a chip we can use a simplified model that exploits the parallelism with electrical circuit (e.g. thermal conductivity --> electrical conductivity, heat source --> voltage generator, thermal mass --> capacitance).
 For silicon, thermal phenomenas are very fast (+20 °C in <100ms) so in chip design the approach is to run thermal simulators to builld a 2D map of the chip (e.g. 3D-ICE).
-To model it directly an IR camera is needed and the chip needs to be delidded (i.e. change the condition w.r.t. normal operation) or use a Thermal Test Chip that is able to simulate the behaviour of the chip by heating up some areas and compare different cooling solutions.
+To model it directly an IR camera is needed and the chip needs to be delidded (NOTE: this changes the conditions w.r.t. normal operation) or use a Thermal Test Chip that is able to simulate the behaviour of the chip by heating up some areas and compare different cooling solutions.

 ### Heat dissipations
 The Thermal Design Power (TDP) is the power rating of a computing system that represent the maximum amount of heat that the cooling system is required to dissipate.
 We can have different approaches to cooling based on the power dissipated by the chip:
 - Passive cooling: no heatsink, transfer heat directly from package to environment.
-Only viable for low power IC (single digit W)
+Only viable for low power IC (single digit W).
 - Heat sinks: metal components with high surface area and thermal conductivity placed on top on the package.
 Can deal up to tens of W because it still relies on natural convenction.
-- Forced air cooling: a heat sink with fans mounted on it to force convenction and increase heat transfer up to a few hundred W
+- Forced air cooling: a heat sink with fans mounted on it to force convenction and increase heat transfer up to a few hundred W.
-- water cooling: replace air with water that can transfer heat faster, requires a radiator to cool the water
+- water cooling: replace air with water that can transfer heat faster, requires a radiator to cool the water.
-- evaporative cooling: takes advantage of latent heat of state transitions of fluids with very specific boiling points
+- evaporative cooling: takes advantage of latent heat of state transitions of fluids with very specific boiling points.
-- thermoelectric cooling: use Peltier effect, useful to remove heat from localized hotspot (still research in progress)
+- thermoelectric cooling: use Peltier effect, useful to remove heat from localized hotspot (still research in progress).

 ### Thermal control policies
 The amount of heat that can be removed from a high end IC is limited but in many cases the thermal output is variable and depends on the load.
-The idea is to design a MPSoC that in the worst case draws more power that it can be dissipated and use thermal control polici to limit power draw during peaks.
+The idea is to design a MPSoC (Multi-Processor SoC) that in the worst case draws more power that it can be dissipated and use thermal control policies to limit power draw during peaks.
 This allows the MPSoC to be faster on average than if it were limited by worst case dissipation.

 Possible policies:
 - stop and go: very simple policy (idle injection).
 Halt the CPU if exceeding a certain temperature threshold and restart when it falls below the threshold.
 This has a high impact on performance so it is often kept as a last resort policy to prevent thermal runaway.